0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 }
 ```

-The code snippet above contains two similar contracts, namely `ColdAccess` and `ColdAndWarmAccess`.
+The code snippet above contains two contracts, namely `ColdAccess` and `ColdAndWarmAccess`.
 The main difference lies in the `getX()` function of the `ColdAndWarmAccess` contract, which executes two `SLOAD` calls to storage slot 0.
-Therefore, the gas costs between the two `getX()` functions should differ by a minimum of 100 gas.
+The first `SLOAD` is considered a cold access and thus costs 2,100 gas.
+The second `SLOAD` is a warm access and costs 100 gas therefore, the difference in gas costs between the two `getX()` functions should be at least 100 gas.

 {% tip(header="Tip") %}
-The difference in gas costs cannot be exactly 100 as additional operations are required, such as overflow checks.
+The difference cannot be exactly 100 gas as additional operations are required e.g. stack management.
 {% end %}

-We can use the command `forge test --match-contract ColdVsWarmTest --gas-report` to generate the gas report for the two `getX()` function, which reveals a gas cost of 2246 and 2353 respectively.
+We can generate the gas report using forge tests i.e. `forge test --match-contract ColdVsWarmTest --gas-report`.
+Executing this command reveals a gas cost of 2,246 and 2,353 respectively.
 As expected, the `getX()` function of the `ColdAndWarmAccess` contract costs 107 gas more.
 Now that you understand how the `SLOAD` opcode works, we can proceed to untangle the most expensive and complex opcode, the `SSTORE` opcode.

 ## SSTORE 101